CERTIFICATE IN COUNSELLING SKILLS & THEORY - LEVEL 3

 Kay Lawrence: Kay is a guest lecturer who teaches on Anxiety, Depression, and Trauma.
 Kay is an Accredited Member of the BACP, working in the Private and Third Sectors.
 Her special interest is working with adults who have survived any form of trauma in childhood.
 She has lectured on an MA programme in Child & Adolescent Psychotherapy, as well as nine years teaching on BACP Accredited Training programmes.
 As a qualified and highly experienced clinical supervisor, Kay has run groups and 1-2-1 clinical supervision for practitioners and for charity personnel.
 Kay regularly designs and developments training programmes for Charities working with people who are considered marginalised by society, and she has developed a sustainable model for ‘pop-up’ counselling services across corporate, charity and church settings.

-The Heart & Mind training team has many years of experience in designing, setting up and delivering accredited professional counselling training.
+The Heart and Mind training team has many years of experience in designing, setting up and delivering accredited professional counselling training.
 The certificate course is overseen by Michael A Ruegg and Karen Leatherbarrow, assisted by a training team made up of experienced counselling/psychotherapy practitioners.
 Tutors have been trained in various approaches to counselling and psychotherapy and are accredited with professional bodies such as the British Association for Counselling and Psychotherapy (BACP), the Association of Christian Counsellors UK (ACC) and the United Kingdom Council for Psychotherapy (UKCP).

 Course delivery is provided by the training team and guest lecturers who will be invited to cover specialist topics.